jkganzan13/web-scraper/README.md

-node-web-scraper
+web-scraper
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+My web scraper scripts to get data from websites.